jakesower/json-expressions/docs/custom-expressions.md

 # Custom Expressions Guide

-This guide covers creating custom expressions for the apply-only JSON Expressions engine.
+This guide covers creating custom expressions for JSON Expressions.
 Custom expressions allow you to extend JSON Expressions with domain-specific functionality while maintaining the declarative nature of the expression system.

 > **Need built-in expressions?** Check the **[Pack Reference](packs.md)** for coverage of all available expression packs.